museum4punkt0/VR-Spiel_Auf-dem-weiten-Meer/README.md

 MIT License

-Copyright © 2020, museum4punkt0 / Wegesrand Interactive GmbH in co-operation with IJsfontein BV
+Copyright © 2020, museum4punkt0 - Staatliche Museen zu Berlin / Wegesrand Interactive GmbH in co-operation with IJsfontein BV

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal